bcgov/GDX-Analytics-URL-Shortener/README.md

 This project is currently under development and actively supported by the GDX Analytics Team.

-Check the backend/ and frontend/ folders for their respective Readme and installation steps.
+Check the backend/ and frontend/ folders for their respective Readme and installation steps to run the app locally in your computer.

 ## Contents by Directory: